 A type of capacitor in which the two leads are connected to opposite ends of the main body of the component.
 It is typically soldered in place horizontally to the circuit board or used for point-to-point wiring between terminals.

 A situation where Direct Current (DC) is kept from a circuit element due to the high series impedence of a capacitor.

-Working voltage that will cause the insulation between two conductors will break down.
-The voltage rating of the capacitor should be specified at least 50% ~ 100% greater than the circuit voltage.
+Working voltage that will cause the insulation between two conductors to break down.

 The use of a capacitor to prevent the AC portion of a signal from a circuit element via a low impedance path in parallel with the circuit element.

 A measure of the energy storage capability of a capacitor at a given voltage usually expressed in farads, microfarads, nanofarads, or picofarads.